Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-Although closed systems are useful theoretical ideals, in reality a system interacts with its external environment.
+Although closed systems are useful theoretical ideals, in reality a system interacts with its environment.
 The coupling of normal modes to external degrees of freedom introduces potential loss channels, which can alter the nature and energy of resonant modes.
 So-called open, or scattering, systems can no longer be described by a Hermitian Hamiltonian and a coupling operator must be introduced to form an effective non-Hermitian Hamiltonian \cite{Ashida2020}.
 Alternatively, one can use the closely related scattering matrix, $\mathbf{S}$, which derives from the resolvent of the effective Hamiltonian \cite{RevModPhys.89.015005}.
-The resonant states of the system, now termed \emph{quasi}-normal modes, are then identified from the poles of the scattering matrix when analytically continued into the complex frequency plane \cite{Kristensen:20,Krasnok2019}.
-Loss to the environment pushes the resonant frequencies off the real axis, resulting in complex-valued eigenfrequencies $\omega_p$, where $\real(\omega_p)$ and $-\imag(\omega_p)/2$ are the resonant frequency and linewidth respectively.
+The resonant states of the system, now termed \emph{quasi}-normal modes (QNMs), are then identified from the poles of $\mathbf{S}$ when analytically continued into the complex frequency plane \cite{Kristensen:20,Krasnok2019}.
+Notably, loss pushes the resonant frequencies off the real axis, resulting in complex-valued eigenfrequencies $\omega_p$, where $\real(\omega_p)$ and $-\imag(\omega_p)/2$ are the resonant frequency and linewidth.